spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Convention**
 - A widget MUST contain only lightweight, render related logic.
-- A widget MUST have a unique name across the framework.
+- A widget MUST have a unique name across SCOS features.
 - When Widget call is implemented, it MUST be considered that a widget is always optionally enabled.
 - A widget MUST NOT implement an interface.